Bolivian President Morales has emergency surgery for tumor

 The president’s office said Morales had been treated at a private clinic in the city of La Paz.

-The state news agency ADI said Morales, who it added “practices sports regularly and exercises in his office normally from five in the morning until midnight,” gave no other details about where the tumor was found, or the surgery itself.
+The state news agency ABI said Morales, who it added “practices sports regularly and works in his office normally from five in the morning until midnight,” gave no other details about where the tumor was found, or the surgery itself.

 Morales, a former coca farmer and the country’s first indigenous president, previously underwent surgery in Cuba to remove a benign tumor from his throat and in Bolivia for football-related injuries to his knee.